andrisimonetti/SLR-ML-toolkit/README.md

 # SLR-toolkit
-Machine Learning toolkit for selecting studies and topics in systematic literature reviews
+Machine Learning toolkit for selecting studies and topics in systematic literature reviews.
+The toolkit analyse a collection of abstracts..

 ## Setup